moebrowne/mountainofcode.co.uk/posts/2026-03-04_parallel-processing-with-progress.md

 kill -s SIGUSR2 <XARGS_PID>
 ```

 By default, it runs one worker per CPU.
-For IO bound tasks adding more can speed things up considerably
+For IO bound tasks adding more can speed things up considerably.